harrytruman/elk-ansible/README.md

 Next, run the ELK install role and define a name for the ELK cluster.

-  2. `ansible-playbook elk.yaml -e "elk_cluster_name=elk-tower"`
+  2. `ansible-playbook elk.yaml -e "elk_cluster_name=elk-ansible"`

 Elasticsearch, Logstash, and Kibana will be installed to their respective inventory groups.
-Logstash is configured to listen on port 5055, and will tag all messages as 'tower'.
+Logstash is configured to listen on port 5055, and will tag all messages as 'aap'.